 Our model atmosphere is mainly composed of $\rm{H_2}$ and $\rm{He}$ at fixed abundances.
-Following the discussion from \cite{Roy2025} we also include $\rm{H_2O}$, $\rm{CO_2}$ $\rm{CO}$, $\rm{SO_2}$, $\rm{Na}$ and $\rm{H_2S}$.
+Following the discussion from \cite{Roy2025}, we also included $\rm{H_2O}$, $\rm{CO_2}$ $\rm{CO}$, $\rm{SO_2}$, $\rm{Na}$, and $\rm{H_2S}$.
 The abundances are described as uniform profiles throughout the entire atmosphere and their volume mixing ratio is treated as a free parameter with uniform prior distributions between $10^{-12}$ and $10^{-1}$.
-We perform free chemistry retrievals where the chemical composition will be allowed to vary without composition constraints.
+We performed free chemistry retrievals where the chemical composition was allowed to vary without composition constraints.
 Thus, the value of the mean molecular weight is computed based on the retrieved chemical abundances.